 - Facilitate connections between new students, helping them gain confidence in their ability to become a fully functioning member of our university community.

-- Provide opportunities to learn about the academic environment.
+- Provide opportunities to learn about the academic environment (from courses to degree programs).

 - Foster an awareness of institutional support services and co-curricular engagement opportunities.